rgurve/COVID-X-Ray-Diagnosis/README.md

 ## Model (Convolutional Neural Network)
 The CNN was trained using Keras, with the TensorFlow backend.

-The model is similar to the Densenat169 architectures
+The model is similar to the Densenet169 architecture.

 Model Parameters